Claraebrooks/claraebrooks.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
+Hey there!
 My name is Clara Brooks, a Computer Science student with minors in Mathematics and Cybersecurity.
 Stay for a while and check out the page!

 [Portfolio](https://claraebrooks.github.io/portfolio/) \
 [Projects](https://claraebrooks.github.io/projects/) \